 In general, Technical Debt in Salesforce can be grouped in the following categories:

-- Unneeded customisations – This is the main category when we think about Technical Debt in Salesforce.
-The advantages of staying as close to Out of Box as possible, and of customising with clicks vs code, are sufficiently preached by Salesforce to have to be repeated here.
+- Unneeded customizations – This is the main category when we think about Technical Debt in Salesforce.
+The advantages of staying as close to Out of Box as possible, and of customizing with clicks vs code, are sufficiently preached by Salesforce to have to be repeated here.

 - Reports – Reporting is an area where it is quite common to see reports which have outlived their usefulness remain on the Org simply because no one has bothered to remove them.